twaclaw/pi-cluster/README.md

 Assuming you have flashed the SD cards (I used [raspbian](https://www.raspberrypi.org/documentation/installation/installing-images/linux.md)), enabled ssh (create an empty file called "ssh" in the boot partition: `touch /mount-point/boot/ssh`, and powered-up the cluster, you can start with the configuration.
-I use Ansible to configure the devices.
+I used Ansible to configure the devices.

 * Discover the devices ip addresses.
 Here, I assume your network IP address is 172.16.0.0/24.
 You can create an Ansible [inventory.cfg](ansible/inventory.cfg) with those IP addresses.